mapping your sacred biography

 Last month marked my twin daughters’ 22nd birthdays, and I’ve been reflecting on my experience of their birth and the 11-year cycles that circumscribe my life as their mother.

-And over the last eleven years since then, my experience as a mom of twins evolved to being their caregiver.
+And over the last eleven years, my experience as a mom of twins has evolved into being their caregiver.
 This post shares some of the forgiveness opportunities, trauma healing, and identity shifts that have occurred during these two 11-year cycles of my life.

 11-Year Cycles

-I’ve done a lot of study of 7-year cycles in spiritual biography work.
+I’ve done an extensive study of 7-year cycles in the field of spiritual biography.
 But 11-year cycles carry biographical significance too.

-In astrology, the concept of 11-year cycles refers to the movement and influence of the Sun.
+In astrology, the concept of 11-year cycles refers to the Sun’s movement and influence.
 The Sun goes through a cycle of approximately 11 years, known as the solar cycle or sunspot cycle.
 During this 11-year cycle, the Sun’s activity fluctuates, leading to variations in sunspot numbers, solar flares, and other solar phenomena.
-And every eleven years the polarity of the sun switches, known as the Babcock-Leighton Model (no relation to the Leightons in my lineage, that I know of).
+And every eleven years, the polarity of the sun switches, known as the Babcock-Leighton Model (no relation to the Leightons in my lineage, that I know of).

-The solar 11-year cycle is significant in astrology because it is believed to have an impact on human consciousness and collective events.
+The solar 11-year cycle is significant in astrology because it is believed to affect human consciousness and collective events.
 Some astrologers associate specific themes or patterns with each cycle, based on observations and historical data.
 Astrology is somewhat subjective, so these associations are based on the interpretations and beliefs of the astrologer.

-Astrologers often pay attention to the peaks and troughs of solar activity within the 11-year cycle and analyze how it may influence individuals and society.
+Astrologers often focus on the peaks and troughs of solar activity within the 11-year cycle and analyze how it may influence individuals and society.
 If you’re interested in exploring astrology, I recommend consulting with Jeff Linzer.

 Reflecting on my twins’ birth